UFT Political Action

-Both local and state politics deeply affect the New York City public school system.
+Local and state politics deeply affect the New York City public school system and life in our city.
 Indeed, some of the most important decisions that affect city parents, students and teachers are taken in the State Senate and Assembly in Albany.
 For this reason, we work to influence those decisions in collaboration with our statewide affiliate, the New York State United Teachers (NYSUT).
 Past efforts have included fighting for more education funding in the state budget and better governance rules over city schools.

-In all our work, our fundamental commitment is to quality public education for all of New York City’s children, workplace rights for city public school educators, and social and economic justice for the communities in which our students live.
+Our commitment is to quality public education for all of New York City’s children, workplace rights for all the employees we represent, and social and economic justice for the communities in which our students, patients and families live.
 Political action — electing politicians who support children and schools, pressuring those who stand in the way and working side-by-side with our community allies — is critical to achieving these ends.

 For more information or to get involved in political action, contact the department at 212-598-7747.
 You can also reach your borough’s political action coordinator using the information below: